 Your acceptance into the program signals your willingness to...

-- include learning objectives on critical thinking in your class or experience;
+- include student learning outcomes on critical thinking in your class or experience;

 - include one or more inquire-apply-reflect-communicate experience(s) in your class;

-- attend each of the professional development sessions (see specific calls for dates)
+- attend each of the professional development sessions (see specific calls below for dates);

 Faculty will be asked to participate in program assessment that includes a report on two in-course assessments, one on your use of critical thinking pedagogy and one on student demonstration of critical thinking through an imbedded pre-post assessment exercise you design.
 Please see our assessment page for more details on assessment expectations.

 Examples of co-curricular Student Learning Experiences might include residence halls, athletics, centers affiliated with the university, and non-academic departments and programs, anywhere where students might benefit from developing their critical thinking outside for-credit classes.
 Staff members must have approval from their supervisors to participate if they are teaching during regular work hours.
-Spring 2014 professional development activities include an April 29 reading circle (3:00-5:00PM), all-day workshops Thursday May 8 and Friday May 9 (breakfast and lunch included).
-Participants will be asked to meet twice during the fall semester.
+Fall 2016 professional development activities for our Spring 2017 cohort include a one-time reading circle (December 7, 1:00-3:00PM), redesign workshops on December 15, 10:00AM-4:00PM (lunch included) and 8:00AM-12:00PM December 16 (breakfast included).
+Participants will be asked to meet twice during the spring semester.